kaunel85/ong-bylaws/bylaws.md

            - Presented by the Chapter President
            - Is to include but is not limited to: previous Judicial Committee meetings and consequences, academic standing, financial standing, meeting attendance, mandatory event attendance
-     2. Closed Section (Only open to 5 committee members, Chapter Vice President, and the Chapter Advisory Board member as appointed by the Chapter Advisory Board Chair, as per Bylaw 97)
+     2. Closed Section (Only open to 5 committee members, Chapter Vice-President, and the Chapter Advisory Board member as appointed by the Chapter Advisory Board Chair, as per Section 97)
         1. Review accusation and relevant history
         2. Review evidence supporting the accusation and evidence refuting the accusation
         3. Discussion and development of potential resolutions or disciplinary action